ivobeerens-nl/blog/content/blog/2015/07/manage-azure-vms-with-system-center-virtual-machine-manager-scvmm/index.md

 tags:
   - "scvmm-azure"
 author: Ivo Beerens
+url: /2015/07/15/manage-azure-vms-with-system-center-virtual-machine-manager-scvmm/
 ---

+With Update Rollup 6 it is possible to add one or more Azure subscriptions to SCVMM 2012 R2.
+When the Azure subscription is added in SCVMM, it is possible to perform some basic actions such as:

 - Add and Remove one or more Azure subscriptions by using the VMM console.
 - See a list view with details and status of all role instances in all deployments in that subscription.